jmaxwell-21/ME-507-Romi-Plus-Plus/Hardware/README.md

 # Hardware

-This folder contains all electrical and mechanical design files for the Romi++ Differential Drive Robot, including PCB schematics, board layout, manufacturing assets, and mechanical CAD models.
+This folder contains all electrical and mechanical design files for the Romi++ Differential Drive Robot, including PCB schematics, board layout, manufacturing assets, and CAD models.

 ## Contents